AllenNeuralDynamics/aind-data-schema/docs/source/quality_control.md

 ### QualityControl

-Description of quality metrics for a data asset
+Collection of quality control metrics evaluated on a data asset to determine pass/fail status

 | Field | Type | Description |
 |-------|------|-------------|